French destroyer Mameluk: Construction and career

 Ordered on 4 May 1936, Mameluk was laid down by Ateliers et Chantiers de la Loire at their shipyard in Nantes on 1 January 1937.
 She was launched on 18 February 1939 and entered service on 17 June 1940.
 Two days later the ship, together with her sisters Le Hardi and Épée, helped to escort the incomplete battleship Jean Bart from Saint-Nazaire to Casablanca, French Morocco, where they arrived three days later.
 The following months saw five of the Le Hardi-class ships ordered to Oran to escort the battleship Provence; Mameluk arrived there on 5 November.
 Departing that day, they arrived at Toulon three days later after which she was placed in reserve.

 The ship was transferred to Morocco for convoy escort duties on 8 May 1941 and returned to Toulon on 23 October.
 On 1 November the 10th DT (division de torpilleurs), consisting of Mameluk, L'Adroit (the renamed Épée) and Le Hardi, was assigned to the Forces de haute mer (High Seas Forces).
 When the Germans attempted to capture the French ships in Toulon on 27 November 1942, Mameluk was scuttled by her crew.
-The Italians attempted to salvage her, but the ship was damaged by a bomb during the Allied bombing raid on 4 February 1944; sunk on 6 August 1944 by the 47th BW.
+The Italians attempted to salvage her, but the ship was damaged by a bomb during the Allied bombing raid on 4 February 1944; sunk on 6 August 1944 by the USAAF 47th Bomb Wing.
 She was finally refloated in 1947 and scrapped.